andrew45110/network-intrusion-detection/README.md

 ### Out of Memory Error
 If you encounter memory issues during training:
-- Reduce the batch size in `notebook.py` (line 194) from 128 to 64 or 32
+- Reduce the batch size (line 222 in `notebook.py` or in the training cell) from 128 to 64 or 32
 - Close other applications to free up RAM
 - Use a subset of the data for initial testing